m-bock/purescript-transit/README.md

 [^euler-theorem]: Euler's theorem on Eulerian paths states that a connected graph has an Eulerian circuit if and only if every vertex has even degree, and has an Eulerian trail if and only if exactly zero or two vertices have odd degree.
 [^haus-nikolaus]: "Das Haus vom Nikolaus" is a traditional German puzzle that dates back to at least the 19th century.
 The name comes from the fact that the phrase "Das ist das Haus vom Nikolaus" (This is the house of Santa Claus) has exactly 8 syllables, matching the 8 edges of the house graph.
 [^monads]: In PureScript, `Effect` represents synchronous side effects, `Aff` represents asynchronous effects, and `ReaderT` is a monad transformer that provides a read-only environment.
 These are commonly used for different kinds of side effects in PureScript applications.
 [^servant]: [Servant](https://haskell-servant.readthedocs.io/) is a Haskell library for building type-safe web APIs.
-It uses type-level programming to ensure that API routes, request/response types, and documentation stay in sync, similar to how Transit ensures state machine specifications and implementations stay in sync.
+[^terminology]: Technically, a **transition** is the complete path from one state to another, which includes the message/action that triggers it and optionally a guard condition.
+However, in practice, we often refer to the message/action itself as "the transition" for brevity.
+For example, "the `Close` transition" is shorthand for "the transition triggered by the `Close` message/action".